So, you’re probably looking to start a channel, but you want it to be profitable.

 The good part is that you can start right away and get paid instantly.

-The bad part is that you need to be on a call and use hours of your days to be with your clients.
+The bad part is that you need to be on a call and spend hours of your days with your clients.

 You can start consulting for a while to get some quick money, while you build an online course.